mafrego/docs-oshwapp/README.md

 ### Preliminary remark

-The following instructions for installing the application locally in dev mode are tested on Linux OS, namely Ubuntu 18.04.
+The following instructions for installing the application locally in dev mode are tested on Linux OS, namely Ubuntu 18.04 and 20.04.
 We can't assure that they will be appropriate for other Operating Systems.

 ### Prerequisites